 This disease is caused by the fungus Cronartium ribicola.
 It is only a problem in ornamental pines when currants or gooseberries (Ribes species) are growing nearby.
 Currants or gooseberries are alternate hosts and are needed to complete the life cycle of the disease organism.
 The fungus attacks the living bark of white pine, first breaking out in blisters, which exude a secretion, later forming larger, bright orange-colored dots.
 These orange dots are filled with fungal spores that are carried to the alternate host, where it develops during the summer.
 Spores from the currants re-infect healthy pines.
 The disease spreads rapidly up and down the tree, killing the branches and the main trunk.

-Prevention & Treatment: Remove all currant plants within a one-mile radius.
-Prune out cankered branches and excise stem cankers by removing bark at least 4 inches above and below, and 2 inches on either side of discolored bark.
+Prevention & Treatment: Remove all currants or gooseberries within a one-mile radius.
+Prune out cankered branches and excise stem cankers by removing bark at least 4 inches above and below and 2 inches on either side of discolored bark.

-Pitch canker, named for the large flow of resin from infected parts, is caused by the fungus Fusarium lateritium.
+Pitch canker, named for the large flow of resin from infected parts, is caused by the fungus Fusarium circinatum.
 The disease deforms or kills trees, suppressing the height and growth of survivors.
 Death is more often due to multiple branch infections than to girdling trunk lesions.
-Diseased bark turns dark reddish brown, and the underlying sapwood is light yellowish brown or darker where infiltrated with resin.
+Diseased bark turns dark reddish-brown, and the underlying sapwood is light yellowish-brown or darker where infiltrated with resin.
 Resin-soaked wood beneath cankers may extend to the pith.
 Resin usually exudes from the lesion and may run down the bark or drip on the needles.
 Needles on girdled branches turn yellow, then brown.
 Dead needles, glued in place by crystallized resin, often hang from killed shoots for more than a year, slowly weathering to a dull, grayish brown.

 Prevention & Treatment: If the canker can be completely removed surgically or through pruning, this may stop the disease.
 If the canker is too extensive for removal, then the tree should be removed.
-Or if branches are infected 10 inches or more from the main stem, remove and destroy them.
-Replant with a resistant variety, such as loblolly or Eastern white pine.
+If branches are infected 10 inches or more from the main stem, remove and destroy them.
+Replant with a resistant variety, such as Eastern white pine.

-The fungus Diplodia pinea can be a serious problem on seedlings or young trees.
-It causes a rot which extends upward from the collar below the surface of the soil.
-The disease may be recognized by the deep red color of the bark and by the black streaks that occur in the wood.
+The fungus Diplodia sapinea can be a serious problem on older pines and occasionally seedlings.
+This disease overwinters on infected shoots, bark, and cones and infects growing branches or shoot tips.
+The disease may be recognized by the dead needles at branch or shoot tips, the deep red color of the bark, and the black streaks that occur in the wood.

-The fungus also causes a dieback of branches of older trees.
-The new growth of such branches is stunted, the needles turn brown and the terminal buds exude an excessive amount of resin.
+The new growth of branches may be stunted, the needles turn brown, and the terminal buds exude an excessive amount of resin.
 With a hand lens, tiny black fruiting bodies may be seen at the base of diseased needles.
 Cankers may be formed at the nodes.
-The following pines are very susceptible to tip blight: Ponderosa, Austrian, red, white, Scotch, and scrub.
+Scots, mugo, and occasionally white pines are very susceptible to tip blight.

-Prevention & Treatment: Control is possible for the tip blight phase of the disease on older trees.
+Prevention & Treatment: Control is possible for this disease.
 As soon as the blight is noticed, the infected needles, twigs, and cones should be pruned and destroyed.
-Pruning should be done when the branches are dry, because there is less danger of spreading the spores.
+Pruning should be done when the branches are dry because there is less danger of spreading the spores.
 Where infection has been particularly severe, preventative fungicides may be recommended.
-No cure is possible for seedlings or young trees that are infected at the base.

-This highly destructive problem is a root rot disease, caused by the fungus Phytophthora cinnamomi and occurs on shortleaf and loblolly pines.
+This highly destructive problem is a root rot disease caused by the soil-borne water mold Phytophthora cinnamomi and occurs primarily on shortleaf and occasionally on loblolly pines.
 It is most easily recognized in its advanced stages when the foliage is sparse and ragged in appearance.
-Needles are only half their normal length and trees die prematurely.
+Needles are only half their normal length, and trees die prematurely.

 Prevention & Treatment: Shade tree appearance can be improved by the application of fertilizer high in nitrogen content.
-Use strict sanitation to avoid introduction of the fungus and improve drainage.
-Plant varieties that are less susceptible to littleleaf.
-Loblolly pine is less susceptible than shortleaf pine.
+Use strict sanitation to avoid the introduction of the fungus and improve drainage.
+Plant tree species or varieties that are less susceptible to littleleaf disease.

-This disease is caused by one of several fungi, such as Lophodermium species, Ploioderma species or Rhizosphaera species.
-It is most severe on young pine trees.
+This disease is caused by one of several fungi, such as Lophodermium species, Ploioderma species, or Rhizosphaera species.
+It can be found on pine trees of any age.
 Brown spots with yellow margins develop on the needles in March and April.
-Tips of older needles turn brown and premature shedding occurs.
+Tips of older needles turn brown from the tips in, and premature needle shedding occurs.
 Infected needles are covered with spores, which are transported by wind and rain and infect healthy needles.
 Rhizosphaera species produce fruiting bodies (black pin dots, capped by a bit of white wax) on stalks in rows, on all faces of the needles.
-Lophodermium fruiting bodies are dark brown specks, and Ploioderma fruiting bodies appear as black lines on the needles.
+Lophodermium fruiting bodies are dark brown specks, usually shaped like little footballs, and Ploioderma fruiting bodies appear as black lines on the needles.